ricardojoserf/ricardojoserf.github.io/_posts/2026-9-1-crystalpotato.md

 4. **Token capture**: When SYSTEM connects to the named pipe, `ImpersonateNamedPipeClient` captures its security context.
 The tool then enumerates all system handles to find a SYSTEM token with `Impersonation` level and sufficient integrity, duplicates it, and uses it to create a new process via `CreateProcessAsUserW` (falling back to `CreateProcessWithTokenW`).

-The entire chain runs in-process with no child process spawned until the final command execution.
+The entire chain runs in-process with no child process spawned until the final action.
+Once the SYSTEM token is obtained, CrystalPotato supports three modes: **command execution** (run a command and capture its output), **reverse shell** (connect back to a listener and bridge a shell's I/O over the socket), and **local admin creation** (`net user` + `net localgroup Administrators`).

 <br>